Important Information

 Half-day sightseeing in Kathmandu (Boudhanath and Pasupatinath) with city guide and necessary transport.

-3 nights’ accommodation (2 persons per room) in Kathmandu with breakfast.
+3 nights’ accommodation (2 persons per room) in 3* hotel in Kathmandu with breakfast.

 All land transportations (a private car/bus) mentioned in the itinerary